BIDS/repro-case-studies/case-studies/slaybaugh.md

 **Step 1**:
 The starting point of a new project is the development of an algorithm.
-This comes from a combination of reviewing literature, discussion with colleagues, familiarity with challenges in the field, etc.
+This comes from a combination of reviewing literature, discussion with colleagues, familiarity with challenges in the field, and so on.
-As I refine an idea, I find I need to do more literature review, and as I research more background information, I refine the idea.
+As I refine an idea, I find I need to review more literature; as I research the literature, I refine the idea.
-The algorithm development tends to be collaborative as it is based on discussions with others, but the lit review tends to just be me.
+The algorithm development tends to be collaborative as it is based on discussions with others, but the literature review tends to be independent.
-I like to write the lit review in LaTeX and keep it in a repository with all of my other notes and reviews so I only have one place to look for things I have researched in the past.
+I like to write notes while reading papers in one large LaTeX document and keep that document in a repository with all of my other notes and reviews so all of my notes on a given topic are in one place and I only have one place to look for things I have researched in the past.

 Next, I implement a simplified version of the algorithm to make sure that it works at all.
-For example, I would implement a 0D (as opposed to 3D) version of a method quickly and simply in Python to use for testing.
+For example, I would implement a 0D or 1D version (as opposed to 3D) of a method quickly and simply in Python to use for testing.
 In this step there can be iteration between the algorithm idea and the test code, informed by additional literature review as necessary.
 Once satisfied with the experiments with the simple code, the algorithm is considered "final" (though of course it can be adjusted later if needed).
-I am not sure that this part of the workflow is reproducible in the sense that the process could be exactly replicated, but version controlling everything at least makes it possible to recover intermediate steps, which in some ways allows the idea refinement to be traced back.
+I am not sure that this part of the workflow is reproducible in the sense that the process could be exactly replicated, but version controlling everything makes it possible to recover intermediate steps, which in some ways allows the idea refinement to be traced.

 **Step 2**:
 Once there is a finalized algorithm, it gets implemented in the "real" code that has multiple developers and is written in a compiled language like C++.
 The repository for the code is typically private because, as mentioned, these codes are not completely open.
 It is often the case that only one or a very few people are working on this idea, so we make a branch and do the development there.
 I add unit tests to a testing framework associated with the code as I go (for example GoogleTest); the tests reside in the same repository as the main code.
-As the code approaches completion, I use small test problems to investigate basic system functionality: does the code get the correct answer for analytical/known solutions? what does basic performance look like? etc.
+As the code approaches completion, I use small "system" test problems to investigate basic system functionality: does the code get the correct answer for analytical/known solutions? what does basic performance look like? etc.
-The small tests are also version controlled--and that can be in the same repository or a separate one.
+The small tests are also version controlled--either in the same repository as the source code or in a separate one.

 Once the unit tests are deemed sufficient and, combined with the small tests, everything indicates that code is correct, I finalize documentation.
-I use [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to comment the code.
+Throughout development I typically use [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to comment the code.
 Doxygen automatically generates documentation from source code comments when those comments are made using particular, simple annotations.
 Doxygen works for languages like C++, Python, Java, and others.
 Using Doxygen is useful for creating an application program interface quickly and easily.
 However, some extra work is often required to get the theory down and provide clearer directions for using the new algorithm.
-All of that is written in LaTeX for incorporation into the user manual.
+All of that is written in LaTeX for incorporation into the user and/or theory manual.
-Again, all of these things are version controlled.
+The documentation LaTeX files are version controlled, often in a separate documentation directory.
 At this point the code will be reviewed and merged into the main code base.
 Once the code is finalized, the unit test and small test results should all be reproducible by the other developers--the people who have access to the developer repository.

 **Step 3**:
 Once there is "finalized" code, it is time to do the real demonstration testing for publication.
 This involves running large test problems that demonstrate performance of the new algorithm for problems of interest as well as comparison to benchmarks to demonstrate correctness.
-The literature review, algorithm description, and results of the large (and sometimes small) tests will go in the final LaTeX document for journal submission.
+The literature review, algorithm description, and results of the large (and sometimes small) tests will go in a final LaTeX document for journal submission.
-This will also be version controlled, typically in a public GitHub repository.
+Recording of work for journal publication will also be version controlled, typically in a public GitHub repository.
-The idea is that the large test input files will be in the same repository as any scripts required to process data and generate plots, all with corresponding directions.
+The idea is that, beyond the text writeup, the large test input files will be in the same repository as any scripts required to process data and generate plots, all with corresponding directions.
-This means that if you have access to the code and the repository you can rerun all the calculations and process the data.
+Thus if you have access to the code and the repository with tests, scripts, and results, you can rerun all the calculations and process the data.

 ##### Pain points
 There are a few pain points: